 - Difficulty speaking, swallowing and walking

 While there is no cure for Alzheimer’s, you can take practical steps to lower your risk of developing the debilitating disease.
-Kenneth H. Cooper, MD, MPH, offers seven suggestions to incorporate into your daily life, no matter your age:
+Kenneth H. Cooper, MD, MPH, Cooper Aerobics President and Chairman, offers the following suggestions to incorporate into your daily life, no matter your age:

-- Exercise your mind daily.
-Solve crossword puzzles, play musical instruments, use a computer and delay retirement.
+- Engage your brain daily.
+Solve crossword puzzles, learn new things, play musical instruments, and improve your computer skills.

-- Exercise your body daily─30 minutes of sustained or collective physical activity most days of the week.
-Avoid inactivity.
+- Exercise your body─at least 30 minutes of sustained or collective physical activity most days of the week.

-- Get adequate sleep, which should be approximately seven hours per night.
+- Get adequate sleep, which should be at least seven hours per night.

-- Take omega-3─1,000 mg twice a day and/or consume two servings of fatty fish per week.
+- Omega-3─1,000 mg daily and/or consume two servings of fatty fish per week

 Dr. Cooper’s recommendations are based on various studies, including the Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability (The Lancet, March 2015).
 The study followed 1,260 people ages 60 to 77 deemed at risk for dementia.
 The subjects followed a healthy diet, completed muscular and cardiovascular training and focused on brain training exercises for two years.